Beirne Lay Jr.: Early military career

 had joined the Volunteer Marine Corps Reserve as a student pilot in June 1931.) and began pilot training at Randolph Field, Texas.
 In June 1933, he earned his pilot's wings and was commissioned a second lieutenant in the Army Reserve at Kelly Field, Texas.
 He was assigned to the 20th Bombardment Squadron at Langley Field, Virginia, flying the Keystone B-6 and Curtiss B-2 Condor bombers.
 In February and March 1934, he was part of the Army Air Corps unit delivering U.S. mail during the Air Mail scandal, flying the Chicago-to-Nashville route.
 The operation was unsuccessful, marred by several fatal accidents in which the Air Corps took the brunt of public blame.
 Upset by what he viewed as the injustice of the criticism, Lay began his writing career while still on active duty by submitting rebuttal articles and pieces on aviation in general, published in The Sportsman Pilot, Esquire, The Saturday Evening Post, Today, and Harper's.
 In November 1935, he left active duty, but remained a reserve officer, promoted to first lieutenant on August 16, 1936.

 Return to civilian life

 Lay went to work for The Sportsman Pilot and became its managing editor.
 In 1936, he began writing an autobiographical book about his experiences in pilot training titled I Wanted Wings, published by Harper Brothers in 1937.
 He was approached by Hollywood producer Arthur Hornblow Jr. to sell the film rights to Paramount Pictures and to write the screenplay for a film adaptation.
 Lay agreed, and worked three years on the project, but the final product was largely the result of rewrites by a team of screenwriters brought into the project.
+The film received praise for its realistic flight training scenes.
 During this time, he met and married Philippa Ludwell Lee, and made the acquaintance of Captain Frank A. Armstrong at Barksdale Field, Louisiana, where Armstrong commanded the 13th Bomb Squadron.